An Algorithm for constructing Hjelmslev planes: An Algorithm for Constructing uniform Projective Hjelmslev Planes

-In the example the affine plane used is a sub-geometry of the projective plane.
-However this is not required and an affine plane that is not a sub-geometry of the projective plane may be used.
-Any projective plane, any affine plane and any orthogonal array of the appropriate sizes may be used.
-In fact different affine planes may be used for each point-neighbourhood.
+In the example the affine plane used is a sub-geometry of the given projective plane.
+However this is not required and any affine planes of the appropriate size may be used.
+Any projective plane, any affine planes and any orthogonal arrays of the appropriate sizes may be used.

-\begin{thm} All $2$-uniform projective Hjelmslev planes can be generated using Algorithm \ref{alg:complete}. \end{thm} \begin{proof} The proof of Theoerm \ref{thm:proof} is easily adapted to Algorithm 2, so $\mathcal{H}$ is a $2$-uniform projective Hjelmslev plane.
+\begin{thm} All $2$-uniform projective Hjelmslev planes can be generated using Algorithm \ref{alg:complete}. \end{thm} \begin{proof} From Theorem \ref{thm:proof}, $\mathcal{H}$ is a $2$-uniform projective Hjelmslev plane.
 Axiom 1 of Definition \ref{uniform} requires that point-neighbourhood restrictions are affine planes.
-This algorithm delivers.
+This is guaranteed by step 2.
 Requiring that every line of every $\bar{P}$ is the restriction of the same number of lines is equivalent to ensuring that each line of each parallel class of the point-neighbourhood is included in the same number of lines at step 4.
 This is ensured as each symbol occurs in each column of an orthogonal array the same number of times. \end{proof}